ssteffens/programming-data-analysis-project/README.md

 # Programming for Data Analysis 2021 - Project

 ## Repository Content:
-This repository contains a Jupyter Notebook with the project for the Programming for Data Analysis module, simulating a real world phenomenon using Python
+This repository contains a Jupyter Notebook with the project for the Programming for Data Analysis module, simulating a real world phenomenon using Python.

 ## How to run the Jupyter notebook: